RingCanary/local-llm-benchmark/README.md

 ### Logging

 This application writes logs to both the console and a log file named `output.log` located in the project root directory.
 The logs include timestamped information for debugging and performance analysis.
+The log file is excluded from Git tracking via the `.gitignore` file.

 ### Verbosity Levels